Woundwort124/Botania/README.md

 ![](web/assets/img/logo.png)
-Welcome to the Botania repository.
+This is a mirror of Botania.
 Botania is a [Minecraft](https://minecraft.net/) tech mod themed around natural magic.
-It's inspired by other magic mods, such as [Thaumcraft](https://www.curseforge.com/minecraft/mc-mods/thaumcraft) or [Blood Magic](https://www.curseforge.com/minecraft/mc-mods/blood-magic).
+It's inspired by other magic mods, such as [Thaumcraft](https://www.curseforge.com/minecraft/mc-mods/thaumcraft) or [Blood Magic](https://www.curseforge.com/minecraft/mc-mods/blood-magic).  ania License](http://botaniamod.net/license.php)

-Botania is licensed under the [Botania License](http://botaniamod.net/license.php)

 For information on contributing, please read `CONTRIBUTING.md`.